m-r-tanha/Web-Scraping-and-NLP-analysing-for-Linkedin-JobSeeking/README.md

 <h3>Finding a suitable job in a huge amount of data is a too exhausting activity.
 Sometimes the jobs' list in a site is not trustable, I mean many jobs have been repeated more than one times, and you should cope with the duplicate information.

 <h2> Code Description
-<h3> Many techniques have been used in this code such as:
+<h4> Many techniques have been used in this code such as:

 - Web Scrape
+  - BeautifulSoup
 - Data Scientist
   - NLP (NLTK)
+    - TFIDF
   - KMeans